The wool underwear that came out best - Thanks to a completely unique knitting method

 Field testing of Lanullva Underwear

-The test took place in Svalbard, where the woolen underwear was used as the only undergarment under a padded snowmobile suit in -23 degrees and at a speed of 60km/h.
+The testing took place in Svalbard, where the wool underwear was used as the only undergarment under a padded snowmobile suit at -23 degrees and at a speed of 60km/h.

-For temperature monitoring, sensors were attached to the calf, thigh, stomach, chest, shoulder and upper back area.
+For temperature monitoring, sensors were attached to the calf, thigh, abdomen, chest, shoulder, and upper back area.

 Evaluation of Lanullva wool underwear